-- Ancient Maronia that was founded by colonists from island Chios in the 7th century BC.
-Excavations brought to light an ancient theatre, a sanctuary, buildings, fortifications walls and more.
+- Ancient Maronia that was founded by colonists from the island Chios in the 7th century BC.
+Excavations brought to light an ancient theater, a sanctuary, buildings, fortifications, walls and more.

-- Byzantine Maronia: Ones it was a prosperous harbour.
-Excavations brought to light many ecclesiastical buildings, the atrium of the early Christian Basilica and more
+- Byzantine Maronia: Once it was a prosperous harbor.
+Excavations revealed many ecclesiastical buildings, the atrium of the early Christian Basilica and more.

-- Anastasioupolis - Peritheorion: located near Lake Vistonia, a fortification da
+- Anastasioupolis - Peritheorion: located near Lake Vistonia, a fortification.

-- In the village Mischos you the remains found are from the Byzantine city Mosinoupoli (formerly the city was called Maximinianoupoli)
+- In the village Mischos, the remains of the Byzantine city Mosinoupoli (formerly the city was called Maximinianoupoli) are found.

 - Papikios Mountains: On the border with Bulgaria are the Papikio Mountains.
-Here was once a centre for Byzantine monks located that flourished until the 15th century.
+This was once a center for Byzantine monks and it flourished until the 15th century.

 - Sapes: a traditional town surrounded by pines and oak, famous for its carnival.

 - The rich flora and fauna at the lakes Vistonida and Ismarida.